There are countless products and creations that come from cannabis strains; it's truly a gift that keeps growing and giving.

 Live Resin Jelly

 Also known as jelly hash, jelly concentrates are a mix of cannabis water hash and cannabis hash oil.
 Since oil and water are notorious for their separation, the name jelly comes from the pair's inability to mix completely; instead of a single solution, the result looks more like a jiggly jelly-like substance.
-Jellies are usually potent, so adding live resin into the mix would intensify the flavors and medicinal effects.
+Jellies are usually potent, so adding live resin into the mix would intensify the flavors.

 Live Resin Diamonds